leoraclet/cpp-skeleton/README.md

 ![License](https://img.shields.io/github/license/leoraclet/cpp-skeleton)

-This is a simple template skeleton for graphics C++ projects using SFML and ImGui.
+This is a simple template skeleton for graphics C++ projects using SFML and Dear ImGui.

 ## Summary